It's About Time: Temporal References in Emergent Communication: Conclusion

 \section{Conclusion}

-Emergent communication has been studied extensively, considering many aspects of emergent languages, such as efficiency \citep{rita_lazimpa_2020,chaabouni_anti-efficient_2019}, compositionality \citep{auersperger_defending_2022}, generalisation \citep{chaabouni_compositionality_2020} and population dynamics \citep{chaabouni_emergent_2022, rita_role_2022}.
-Yet, there has been no investigation into learning and communicating temporal relationships.
-Discussing past observations is vital to communication, saving bandwidth by avoiding repeating information and allowing for easier experience sharing.
+Emergent communication has been studied extensively, considering many aspects of emergent languages, such as efficiency \citep{rita_lazimpa_2020,chaabouni_anti-efficient_2019}, compositionality \citep{auersperger_defending_2022}, generalisation \citep{chaabouni_compositionality_2020} and population dynamics \citep{chaabouni_emergent_2022, rita_role_2022, michel_revisiting_2022}.
+Yet, there has been no evidence of temporal relationships emerging.
+Discussing past observations is vital to communication, saving bandwidth by avoiding repeating information and allowing for easier experience sharing in multiagent communication.

 This paper provides a first exploration of such emergent languages, including addressing the fundamental questions of when they could develop and what is required for their emergence.
+To achieve this, we confine our investigation to three main factors, enabling a targeted analysis of temporal reference emergence without potential confounding variables from more complex setups.
 We present a set of environments that are designed to facilitate investigation into how agents might create such references.
 We use the conventional agent architecture for emergent communication \citep{kharitonov_egg_2019} as a baseline and explore both temporal loss and alternative architectures that may endow agents with the ability to learn temporal relationships.
 We show that architectural change is necessary for temporal references to emerge, and demonstrate that temporal prediction loss is neither sufficient for their emergence, nor does it improve the emergent language.
+Our findings highlight the importance of analysing architectural designs in the study of multiagent communication, providing valuable insights for future research using environments where temporal relationships are important or into how other linguistic aspects might emerge.